 - Ability to queue matchings grants

-- Automatically include matching grant amounts in the total raised on your fundraiser or organization page
+- Automatically include matching grant amounts in the total raised on your organization or campaign page

 When you enter a matching grant on your Mightycause page, here’s what will happen:

-- A grant summary table will appear on your Mightycause page listing all live matching grants and showing the amount still available.
-(Clicking the badge on the Donate button will take users to the grant summary table.)
+- A grant summary block will appear on your Mightycause page listing all live matching grants and showing the amount still available.
+(Clicking the badge on the Donate button will take users to the grant summary.)

-You access your organization page by logging in and selecting the desired organization from the dropdown menu under your name on the navigation bar.
+You can access your organization page by logging in, clicking your name in the upper right corner, and selecting the desired organization from the dropdown menu.

-Your matching grant tool is located on your page’s dashboard, in the Donations section.
+Your matching grant tool is located on your dashboard under the section "Fundraising Tools."